CommunistMountain/BalanceModFork/README_new.md

         <li>QUEST_CREWDEAD_START: Fire Beam and Fire Drone also allow you to pick the Fire Bomb blue option (renamed to simply "Fire") (TODO make a custom req which includes all; Fire Drone will need its own custom req which sees if there's a Drone System.).</li>
         <li>ROCK_CRYSTAL_BEACON: This event may be revisited if you choose not to scrap the ancient device.
 (TODO use playervariable "unscrapped=true".
 If it's Rock Home, find the location of this event.
 Then, every time you visit the event (except waiting at the beacon when out of fuel), if this is true, start this event.
 Picking the "scrap" option will set the variable to false, via custom event (currently it's renameEvent but maybe it should be a simple event start))</li>
         <li>ROCK_STARSHIP_MINE: Engines blue option level requirement from 5 to 3.</li>
-        <li>ROCK_UNLOCK: Completing the event chain gives a High standard autoReward and a random missile or bomb weapon on top of other rewards.</li>
+        <li>ROCK_UNLOCK: Completing the event chain gives a High standard autoReward and Fire Bomb on top of other rewards.</li>
         <li>SELL_DRONES_STATION: Scrap per drone part from 4 to 3.</li>
         <li>SELL_MISSILES_STATION: Scrap per missile from 3 to 2.</li>
         <li>TAVERN_HIRE: Cost ranges from 25-45 and 25-55 to 20-40 for both.</li>